lynnpepin/reso/README.md

 # Reso
 ![Reso logo](https://github.com/tpepin96/reso/blob/master/reso_logo.gif)

-Reso is a graphical circuit-design programming language and almost a cellular automata.
+Reso is a graphical digital logic design language.
 For fun and education, written using Python3.

+Reso is by redstone (Minecraft) and wireworld (cellular automata).
 Inputs are PNG images with a simple palette; outputs are also PNG images.
+This repository includes an implementation of the language.

 ## Usage

-Reso only supports command line usage or calling from the ResoBoard class.
-Inputs and outputs are in the form of images.
+Reso only supports command line usage.
+(It's unfortunate, as a GUI would be great!)
+Inputs and outputs are images.

 ### Command line